CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: EXPERIMENT

 \subsection{Comparisons with Baselines}

+We compare our system with the following VLM baselines on the same five tasks as in Section~\ref{sec:breakdown} to test the hypothesis: is reasoning about interactive mobile exploration tasks more effective in 2D or 3D?
+For the 2D VLM baselines, we assume perfect low-level execution, making them stronger.

-To study the effectiveness of our method, we compare our system with the following baselines on the same five tasks as in Section~\ref{sec:breakdown}: \begin{itemize}[leftmargin=10pt] \item \textbf{LLaVa:} We directly feed the current RGB observation and the same text prompt as our LLM task planner into LLaVa, the state-of-the-art open-source Vision Language Model (VLM)~\cite{liu2023llava, liu2023improvedllava}.
+\begin{itemize}[leftmargin=10pt] \item \textbf{LLaVa:} We directly feed the current RGB observation and the same text prompt as our LLM task planner into LLaVa, the state-of-the-art open-source VLM~\cite{liu2023improvedllava}.
 Because VLM does not equip manipulation skills, a human operator will help VLM finish manipulation. \item \textbf{Gemini:} Similar to the LLaVa baseline, with the only change being the substitution of LLaVa with Gemini, a state-of-the-art closed-source VLM~\cite{team2023gemini}. \item \textbf{GPT-4o:} Similarly, we replace the VLM with GPT-4o, another state-of-the-art VLM~\cite{achiam2023gpt}. \item \textbf{Heuristics:} We implement a heuristic exploration policy where the robot will open all handles. \end{itemize}

 We evaluate performance using three metrics: 1) \textbf{Success Rate}: A rollout is considered successful if all exploration skills are correctly executed.
 2) \textbf{Object Recovery (OR)}: Assuming the ground truth object nodes are $V_{\text{gt}}$ and the discovered object nodes are $V$, object discovery is defined as $|V_{\text{gt}} \cap V| / |V_{\text{gt}}|$.
 3) \textbf{Graph Editing Distance (GED)}: If the cost of adding, deleting, or moving one edge or node is 1, GED is defined as the total cost of editing the final graph $G$ to match the ground truth graph $G_{\text{gt}}$.